Interracial marriage

-In the past, such marriages were outlawed in the United States, Nazi Germany, and apartheid-era South Africa as miscegenation.
-In 1960 interracial marriage was forbidden by law in 31 U.S. states.
 It became legal throughout the United States in 1967, following the decision of the Supreme Court of the United States under Chief Justice Earl Warren in the case Loving v.
 Virginia, which ruled that race-based restrictions on marriages, such as the anti-miscegenation law in the state of Virginia, violated the Equal Protection Clause (adopted in 1868) of the United States Constitution.